Gill Booth is a BACP psychotherapist.

 - Certificate in counselling skills.

-- Certificate in working with partners of Sex Addiction.
+- Experience in working with partners of Sex Addiction.

 Gill offers counselling to individuals from an Integrative approach and has volunteered at Relate and Cedar House for the past two years.
 Helping people who are struggling with a wide range of emotional issues.
 Gill provides a safe and confidential space to help individuals work through challenging experiences.
 Gill has experience of working with issues such as Infidelity, Betrayal, Sexual Orientation and Transgender Identity online addiction.